 Alex also have considerable experience representing and advising in residential property cases.
 This ranges from representing management companies in service charge disputes and related forfeiture actions, to advising on collective enfranchisement cases, boundary disputes, nuisance claims and enforceability of guarantees.
 Alex also represents both private and social landlords and tenants in possession and related claims, including regarding continuation of secure tenancies, unauthorised subletting, procurement by fraud, claims for account of profits, AST possession, trespass and disrepair, including in FT trials.

 Alex is also regularly instructed to advise and draft pleadings in cases concerning the sale of land, including regarding misrepresentations made before and after exchange, proprietary estoppel and collateral contracts.

-Alex has recently been instructed to assist the Government Legal Service with the Grenfell Inquiry.
-This has included working with the Department for Communities and Local Government and the Home Office.
+Alex recently assisted the Government Legal Service with the Grenfell Inquiry.
+This included working with the Department for Communities and Local Government and the Home Office.